tidyverse/tibble/revdep/cran.md

 ## revdepcheck results

-We checked 3424 reverse dependencies (3397 from CRAN + 27 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 20 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 20 new problems
+ * We saw 15 new problems
- * We failed to check 22 packages
+ * We failed to check 0 packages

 Issues with CRAN packages are summarised below.